This post was sponsored by Fresh From Florida as part of an Influencer Activation for Influence Central.

 Spicy Horseradish Compound Butter

-While simple unsalted butter and a sprinkling of salt do a fantastic job of highlighting a good ear of fresh sweet corn, it's always fun to change things up by slathering on a compound butter.
+While simple unsalted butter and a sprinkling of salt do a fantastic job of highlighting a good ear of fresh sweet corn (Florida-grown or not), it's always fun to change things up by slathering on a compound butter.
 One of our favorites is this spicy horseradish compound butter!
 Prepared horseradish gives grilled corn just a little kick, while the parsley adds freshness and the paprika adds some smokey flavor.

 This recipe makes enough to spread it over 8-12 ears of corn before grilling (when grilling in the husk or aluminum foil), with enough left over for a second coat after grilling.
 Otherwise, apply it after grilling over direct heat.
 If you have any left over, a dollop is also fantastic over a thick juicy steak -- yum!